jariarkko/psgeo/README.md

 a simple format that allows a server to provide information about activities and their geographic positions to a web application running in a browser.

+Psgeo was initially written by Jari Arkko, but there has also been contributions by Ralf Strandell.